gcccheng/markdown-cv/index.md

 ---
 # Gang Cheng

-Senior Engineer
+Senior Infrastructure Engineer

 <div id="webaddress">
 <a href="https://www.med.uio.no/ncmm/personer/adm/gangch/index.html">My UiO page</a> | <a href="https://www.linkedin.com/in/gang-cheng-7170a521/">My Linkedin page</a>
 </div>

 ## Summary
-Main skills reside in Red Hat Linux administration and have extended to the technologies around it listed below.
+Main skills reside in Red Hat Linux and have extended to the devops technologies as listed below.
 Proved skills at communicating with coworkers and clients at varying levels of technical expertise.
 Strong trouble-shooting and documentation skills.
 Rapidly self-orienting in new environments and a quick learner.
 ## Specialized in

-Linux Network and System Operation
+Red Hat products/technologies including Ansible, Satellite and Openshift.
 ## Currently
-`2012-Now`
+`2020-Now`
+**Senior Infrastructure Engineer at Sopra Steria**

+Work on variety of projects with customers including:

+1. Integrate Red Hat Satellite with Ansible to automate the job of managing large scale of Red Hat systems and softwares deployments.
+2. Implement Microsoft Defender on Red Hat system and administrate Microsoft security portal.
+3. Manage large scale of Vmware virtual machines with Ansible.

+## Previous
+`2012-2020`
-**Senior Engineer at NCMM UiO**
+**Senior Engineer at NCMM UiO **

 Be responsible to deliver a reliable scientific computing infrastructure to researchers at Centre for Molecular Medicine Norway, University of Oslo.
 Main tasks: